Filmmaking: Independent filmmaking

-Filmmaking also takes place outside of the mainstream and is commonly called independent filmmaking.
-Since the introduction of DV technology, the means of production have become more democratized and economically viable.
+Filmmaking also takes place outside of the mainstream, and this is commonly called independent ("indie") filmmaking.
+Since the introduction of digital video (DV) technology, the means of production have become more democratized and economically viable.
 Filmmakers can conceivably shoot and edit a film, create and edit the sound and music, and mix the final cut on a home computer.
 However, while the means of production may be democratized, financing, traditional distribution, and marketing remain difficult to accomplish outside the traditional system.

-In the past, most independent filmmakers have relied on film festivals (such as Sundance Film Festival, Venice Film Festival, Cannes Film Festival, and Toronto International Film Festivals) to get their films noticed and sold for distribution and production.
+In the past, most independent filmmakers relied on film festivals (such as Sundance Film Festival, Venice Film Festival, Cannes Film Festival, and Toronto International Film Festivals) to get their films noticed and sold for distribution and production.
 However, the internet has allowed for the relatively inexpensive distribution of independent films on websites such as YouTube.
 As a result, several companies have emerged to assist filmmakers in getting independent movies seen and sold via mainstream internet marketplaces, often adjacent to popular Hollywood titles.
 With internet movie distribution, independent filmmakers who choose to forego a traditional distribution deal now have the ability to reach global audiences.